CreatieveNaam/po-paradigma/README.md

 r14b | r14w | r14d | r14
 r15b | r15w | r15d | r15

 Notice the eax register.
-It's part of the rax register and half it's size.
-The 16-bit ax register is part of the eax register and half it's size and the 8-bit register al is part of the ax register and half it's size.
+It's part of the rax register and half its size.
+The 16-bit ax register is part of the eax register and half its size and the 8-bit register al is part of the ax register and half its size.
 So if we use the al register we are modifying the lower 8 bits of the rax register.
 The diagram below visualises the rax register.

 ![64-bit register](https://github.com/CreatieveNaam/po-paradigma/blob/master/img/64-bit%20register.png "rax register")

 ## Syscall
 A syscall is when a program requests a service from the kernel.
 Every syscall has an ID associated with it.
 A syscall takes arguments.
-So when we use a syscall it has a number of inputs.
-Inputs are based on the value stored in the register.
+The value of those arguments are based on the value stored in the register.

 argument | register
 --- | ---